Oscar Wilde: Magdalen College, Oxford

 Attracted by its dress, secrecy and ritual, Wilde petitioned the Apollo Masonic Lodge at Oxford and was soon raised to the Sublime Degree of Master Mason.
 During a resurgent interest in Freemasonry in his third year, he commented he "would be awfully sorry to give it up if I secede from the Protestant Heresy".
 Wilde's active involvement in Freemasonry lasted only for the time he spent at Oxford; he allowed his membership of the Apollo University Lodge to lapse after failing to pay subscriptions.

 Catholicism deeply appealed to him, especially its rich liturgy, and he discussed converting to it with clergy several times.
 In 1877, Wilde was left speechless after an audience with Pope Pius IX in Rome.
 He eagerly read the books of Cardinal Newman, a noted Anglican priest who had converted to Catholicism and risen in the church hierarchy.
 He became more serious in 1878, when he met the Reverend Sebastian Bowden, a priest in the Brompton Oratory who had received some high-profile converts.
 Neither Mahaffy nor Sir William, who threatened to cut off his son's funding, thought much of the plan; but Wilde, the supreme individualist, balked at the last minute from pledging himself to any formal creed.
 On the appointed day of his baptism into Catholicism, he sent Father Bowden a bunch of altar lilies instead.
 Wilde did retain a lifelong interest in Catholic theology and liturgy.

 While at Magdalen College, Wilde became well known for his role in the aesthetic and decadent movements.
 He wore his hair long, openly scorned "manly" sports – though he occasionally boxed – and decorated his rooms with peacock feathers, lilies, sunflowers, blue china and other objets d'art.
 He entertained lavishly and once remarked to some friends, "I find it harder and harder every day to live up to my blue china."
 The line spread famously; aesthetes adopted it as a slogan, but it was criticised as being terribly vacuous.
-Some elements disdained the aesthetes, but their languorous attitudes and showy costumes became a recognisable pose.
+Some critics disdained the aesthetes, but their languorous attitudes and showy costumes became a recognisable pose.
 When four of his fellow students physically assaulted Wilde, he fended them off single-handedly, to the surprise of his detractors.
 By his third year Wilde had truly begun to develop himself and his myth, and considered his learning to be more expansive than what was within the prescribed texts.
-He was rusticated for one term, after he had returned late to a college term from a trip to Greece with Mahaffy.
+He was rusticated for one term, after he had returned late to college from a trip to Greece with Mahaffy.